 As we discussed, take the precaution to not overdo cardio exercises.

 A few rest days will help.
-It’ll give your muscles and joints enough time to repair itself.
+It’ll give your muscles and joints enough time to repair themselves.
 And remember to eat well especially more vegetables.

 There are no shortcuts to a healthy life.

-Yes, cardio exercises have many benefits that can help.
+Yes, cardio exercise has many health benefits that can help.
 But take it slowly.

 Some studies even suggest that slow jogging, in the long run, is more useful than fast jogging.